-The Relevant Teacher must use the Red DES template for recording bullying behaviour (Appendix 3: DES Anti-Bullying Procedures for Primary & Post Primary Schools) in the following circumstances:
+The Relevant Teacher must use the Red DES template for recording bullying behaviour (Appendix 3 DES Anti-Bullying Procedures for Primary & Post Primary Schools, Appendix 2 of this policy) in the following circumstances:

 - 1. In cases where he/she considers that the bullying behaviour has not been adequately and appropriately addressed within 20 school days after he/she has determined the bullying behaviour has occurred. - 2.
 Where cyber-bullying has been reported.